 Children with ASN very rarely see themselves portrayed in illustrations.
 As an illustrator you can contribute towards changing this apparent invisibility by including children with ASN in your work.
 Where possible use these images to advertise your online, ASN-friendly events or within the event itself, thereby creating a welcoming invitation and making it immediately clear who the event is including.

 Illustration by Kate Leiper from sensory story project with Ailie Finlay for Wigtown Book Festival, we have a companion blog from Ailie too.
-Both peices were comissioned as part of our Digital events for authors Industry Lab(this will open in a new window).
+Both pieces were commissioned as part of our Digital events for authors Industry Lab.